SlazengerV100/Crash-Statistics-Dashboard/personas/Melissa.md

 * Melissa loves creating beautiful floral arrangements that brighten people’s days.
 She takes pride in her work and believes that flowers have the power to transform spaces and moods.
 * As a busy mother of three, she’s always juggling soccer games, school events, and running her florist business, meaning she values efficiency—but never at the cost of aesthetics.
 * She appreciates well-designed, intuitive tools that make her life easier, whether in her business or personal life.
 If something looks ugly or cluttered, she’s immediately put off.
-If something is hard to use, she gets overwhelmed quickly and shifts here attention quickly.
+If something is hard to use, she gets overwhelmed quickly and shifts her attention.
 * Running her business has developed her eye for details and numbers, but she prefers them in easy, simple to digest formats.